MasterCard Tone of Voice — Reflective & Valuable

 What is MasterCard's brand message?

-MasterCard's core message is about Highlight what truly matters.
-Their concept "Meaning Over Money" drives their mission: Connect people to what matters most.
+MasterCard's core message: Highlight what truly matters Their mission: Connect people to what matters most

 What makes MasterCard's brand voice unique?

 MasterCard stands out through their reflective, valuable communication style.
-Their central brand tension — "Money vs. Meaning" — shapes every message they craft in the Finance sector.
+Their central brand tension, "Money vs. Meaning", shapes how they communicate across the Finance sector.

 What language style does MasterCard use?